 Plus, if you see Hells Canyon during the summer months, we’re certain you’ll find gorgeous wildflowers.
 In autumn, the fall foliage is worth the trip as well; canyon guests will notice a lovely sea of reds and yellows.
 When you’re in this part of the country, photo opportunities are endless, no matter when you visit.
 If you need some suggestions to get you started, consider viewing the canyon from above and drive to the Hells Canyon Overlook.
 You may also want to head to the Hells Canyon Scenic Byway, which runs through the magnificent Wallowa-Whitman National Forest.

 Most hikers and nature enthusiasts seek a quiet, peaceful retreat in the wilderness, and Hells Canyon is a prime example of such a place.
 The area is heavily regulated, so it’s not too crowded most of the time.
+There are plenty of things to do in Hells Canyon, Idaho!
 Further, because you can access Hells Canyon’s Snake River only by driving on three roads, you’ll see very few vehicles in the area.
 There aren’t any bridges, either.
 If people wish to access Hells Canyon, they typically can do so only by boat, horseback, or foot unless they have cars or trucks with four-wheel drive.
-Truly, if you want solitude, this canyon is quite a good choice for being alone among nature.
+If you want true solitude, this canyon is quite a good choice for being alone among nature.

 There’s Plenty of Wildlife